Reference to FPWS throughout this website refers to the

 I was appointed by the Building Owner in 2017 and because the Adjoining Owner’s surveyor did not act effectively I served an ex parte Award in February 2018, the award was not appealed.
 The surveyor in question, David Turner, raised a complaint about me to RICS, CIOB, FPWS & P&T.

 RICS rejected the complaint in its entirety but the FPWS upheld his complaint and imposed sanctions upon me.
-I find the reasoning behind their decision totally absurd, hence my writing here about the matter.
+I find the reasoning behind their decision totally absurd and quite bizarre, given that Mr Stuart Frame a barrister by profession heads up the FPWS Professional Standards department, hence my writing here about the matter.
+I do not know if he still holds this position.

 Until recently (2018) I used to be a proud member of the FPWS.
 It is unfortunate that I no longer feel the same way following my recent experience with the FPWS Disciplinary Panel, who had they arrived at a sensible decision based on their actual Code of Conduct and actual events, I would have accepted it.